JT8D-17/X-Plane-Opentrack-Plugin/README.md

 # Opentrack Plugin for X-Plane

-&nbsp;

 Standalone repository of the X-Plane plugin included in [Opentrack](https://github.com/opentrack/opentrack).
 Allows building the plugin without having to build Opentrack as well.
+Contains a precompiled plugin in the _"build"_ folder.

 &nbsp;